Parygithub/NMRMetaboWizard/docs/source/overview.rst

 - Stepwise inspection rather than hidden batch processing.
 - Optional preprocessing steps can be skipped.
 - Spectral features, clinical metadata, and labels remain conceptually separate.
-- Plot data and result tables can be downloaded.
+- Resulting figures and tables can be downloaded.
 - ML preprocessing is fitted inside the model pipeline.
 - Outlier detection flags samples for review rather than deleting them automatically.